CaraMcAvinchey/purrfect-sitters/README.md

 ## CREDITS
 - The Code Institute 'Boutique Ado' walkthrough project assisted and guided in the setup and basic structure of this project.
 - Seaside Sewing by Kera Kudmore was a great source of inspiration and best practice regarding testing and README structure.
-- Escape Room by XXX helped to understand the code logic, as the site is structured as a service instead of product.
+- Escape Room by Freddie Boys helped to understand the code logic for a service based website and was a great reference point.
 - Code Institute Student Template: [gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template).
-- The articles on the blog were written myself and any additional helpful articles were linked to for the user to access for more information.
+- The website content was written myself.

 ### Media
 - The fonts were sourced using [Google Fonts](https://fonts.google.com/).